Working with Parents of Young Children:

 - Please read important information in About Online Courses.

 - Register online.

 - Complete and submit the Registration Request for Graduate Credit form.
 Closely follow the instructions on page 1 since they differ from what is listed on the form and the instructions on page 1 streamline the process for you.
-This form must be received in CEED's office no later than January 27, 2014.
+To register for fall session: This form must be received in CEED's office no later than August 25, 2014.
 CEED will obtain the appropriate approval signatures and forward your form to One Stop Student Services.

 - When the University processes your request form, you will receive a confirmation mailing (via USPS) from One Stop Student Services with information regarding your student account and payment.
 You must activate your student account for both payment and to use in logging into the course site.

 - On the Friday before the session begins, you will be emailed getting started instructions, including how to access the course site.

 Zeanah, C. (2009).
 Handbook of Infant Mental Health (3rd Edition).
 New York: The Guilford Press.